Marcgs96/Guild-Master/README.md

  * Recuit heroes to expand the guild.

- * Buy items from the blacksmith to obtain upgrades for his guild members.
+ * Buy upgrades from the blacksmith to strengthen his guild members.